mnathuw/mnathuw/README.md

 ## I'm an RRC Grad, aspiring software developer, and your buddy!!

 - 🌱 I’m currently learning React.js, Typescript, Next.js, Nest.js, Docker, database (MongoDB, MySQL & Postgres), and Linux.
-- 👯 I’m looking for a full-time software engineer in Winnipeg, MB.
+- 👯 I’m looking for a full-time software engineer in Winnipeg, MB and I am willing to relocate in order to fit the company culture if you consider me as a part of your team.
 - 🥅 2022 Goals: Become a software engineer.
 - 😻 A cat lover && Genshin Impact player.
 - 📄 Here is my resume: [Resume](https://mnathuw.github.io/)